deepakn08/Low-Light-Image-Denoising/README.md

 ## Inference/Evaluation
-To expermiment with saved model ,download the model in joblob file from the github repo.
+To evaluate the saved model ,download the FINAL_MODEL_.joblib and run this model in main.ipynb file.

 And run the main.ipynb notebook.
 ## Results